Despite Obama charm, Americas summit boosts U.S. isolation

 White House officials disagreed with the notion that the failure to agree on issues like Cuba signaled a new dynamic to U.S. relations within the hemisphere.

 “We’ve had disagreements on those issues for decades,” a senior Obama aide said.
-“They are built into the equation.
-They are about theater -- not substance.”
+“They are built into the equation.”
+Another official noted there was no signed statement at the 2009 summit, either.

 In fairness to Obama, the lack of consensus had little to do with his conduct or even that of Secret Service agents whose indiscreet encounter with prostitutes in the beachside city of Cartagena, Colombia, overshadowed much of the proceedings.